tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  ## Installation of broadcom driver

- Open System Settings -> Kernel to see which kernel version you are running.
+ Open System Settings/Kernel to see which kernel version you are running.
 This makes a difference for the installation of the broadcom driver for WiFi.

  Searc for broadcom in yay: `yay broadcom`
  Install the version that matches your kernel